 Who We Are

-An Internet exchange point (IXP) is a physical infrastructure that allows several Internet Service Providers (ISPs).
+Internet exchange point (IXPN) is a physical infrastructure that allows several Internet Service Providers (ISPs).

 Providing a national core infrastructure that facilitates internet operations in Nigeria and to localise traffic as well as reduce local internet routing cost.